meribold/snapscore-android/README.md

     Google Photos.
 That's not supposed to happen.
 Try using [`CaptureRequest`][3]?
 *   We crash on my Sony Xperia T3 D5103 (Android 4.4.4) after taking a photo when replacing `getExternalCacheDir()` with `getCacheDir()`.
 Why?
+*   Link to a webpage that shows which *Take it Easy!* versions are supported when telling people to check whether theirs is.

 [1]: http://www.burleygames.com/board-games/take-it-easy/
 [2]: https://play.google.com/store/apps/details?id=xyz.meribold.snapscore